maheshbhandari433/Tic-Tac-Toe/README.md

 - Try to get three X's in a row, column, or diagonal to win the game.
 - If no player achieves three in a row and all squares are filled, the game is a tie.

+## Live URL

+Live demo of the game can be accessed here: [Tic Tac Toe](https://tictactoe-playgame.netlify.app)

 ## License
 This project is licensed under the [MIT License](LICENSE).